facebook/stylex/packages/cli/README.md

 #### `--watch`

-Flag to enable automatic recompiling of files in the input directory on change
+Flag to enable automatic recompiling of files in the input directory on change.
+Currently only supports usage with a single input/output directory

 alias: `-w`